 What makes this landing page convert?

-- Catchy headline: this headline works for multiple reasons.
+- Catchy headline: This headline works for multiple reasons.
 First, it summarizes in one sentence the value you’ll get from attending.
 Next, the incorporation of data makes the value proposition more trustworthy.

 - Good hero image/overall look: generally, people like to put a face to a name and know who’s behind the scenes.
 It adds a personal touch and makes visitors feel more connected to your brand.
 In this case, Neil Patel has used an image of himself, which perfectly represents his brand.
 Also, the colors used here reflect his brand colors.